Clyde Walcott: Cricketing career

 Walcott first played first-class cricket for Barbados in 1942, as a 16-year-old schoolboy.
 He made his first impression in February 1946, when, on a matting wicket, he scored 314 not out for Barbados against Trinidad as part of an unbroken stand of 574 for the fourth wicket with schoolfriend Frank Worrell (255 not out), setting a world record for any partnership in first-class cricket that remains a record in the West Indies.

 He played his first Test in January 1948, the drawn 1st Test against England at Bridgetown.
 Powerfully built, weighing 15 stone and 6"2' tall, he was an accomplished strokeplayer.
 From a crouched stance, he was particularly strong off the back foot, and quick to cut, drive or pull.
 Despite his height, Walcott also kept wicket for his country in his first 15 Tests, his versatility enabling to retain his position in the side despite some poor batting performances in his first few matches.
 By the time a back injury forced him to relinquish the gloves, his batting had improved sufficiently to enable him to keep his place.
 He became a good slip fielder, and was an occasional fast-medium bowler.

 In 1950, his unbeaten 168 in the second innings of the 2nd Test at Lord's helped the team to its first Test victory, and ultimately first series win in England, assisted by the spin bowling of Sonny Ramadhin and Alf Valentine.
 He scored a century in both innings of two Tests in the series against Australia in 1955, when he became the first batsman to score five centuries in a single Test series, totalling 827 runs from 10 innings.
 He was dismissed for a duck only once in Tests, lbw to Ray Lindwall in the 1st Test against Australia at Brisbane in 1951.

-He played for Enfield in the Lancashire League from 1951 to 1954, and moved to Georgetown in Guyana (then British Guiana) in 1954, to be the cricket coach for the British Guiana Sugar Producers' Association.
+He played for Enfield in the Lancashire League from 1951 to 1954, and moved to Georgetown in Guyana (then British Guiana) in 1954, to work for the British Guiana Sugar Producers' Association.
 He also played first-class cricket for British Guiana, and by 1956 he was captaining the side.
 In retirement, he returned to Barbados in 1970.

 He was a Wisden Cricketer of the Year in 1958.